sailfishos/python3/Doc/reference/executionmodel.rst

 A :dfn:`block` is a piece of Python program text that is executed as a unit.
 The following are blocks: a module, a function body, and a class definition.
 Each command typed interactively is a block.
-A script file (a file given as standard input to the interpreter or specified on the interpreter command line the first argument) is a code block.
+A script file (a file given as standard input to the interpreter or specified as a command line argument to the interpreter) is a code block.
 A script command (a command specified on the interpreter command line with the '**-c**' option) is a code block.
 The string argument passed to the built-in functions :func:`eval` and :func:`exec` is a code block.

 .. index:: pair: execution; frame